tangleengineering/TangleEngineering/content/jsonapi/addNeighbors.md

 ---

 ## Add Neighbors
-This endpoint returns information about the IRI node you have connected to, including software name and version as well as what the latest milestones it has seen are.
+This endpoint allows you to add new neighbors to IRI.
+It returns the total number of neighbors that were successfully added.

 ```shell